hpc/charliecloud/doc/ch-image.rst

 `Extended attributes <https://man7.org/linux/man-pages/man7/xattr.7.html>`_
 (xattrs) are ignored by the build cache by default.
-Cache support for xattrs belonging to unprivileged namespaces (e.g. :code:`user`) can be enabled by specifying the :code:`--xattrs` option, or by setting the :code:`CH_XATTRS` environment variable.
-If :code:`CH_XATTRS` is set, the user can manually override it via the command line by specifying the :code:`--no-xattrs` option, which will restore the default behavior for that command only.
-Note that extended attributes in privileged namespaces (e.g. :code:`trusted`) cannot be read by :code:`ch-image` and will always be lost without warning.
+Cache support for xattrs belonging to unprivileged xattr namespaces (e.g. :code:`user`) can be enabled by specifying the :code:`--xattrs` option or by setting the :code:`CH_XATTRS` environment variable.
+If :code:`CH_XATTRS` is set, you override it with :code:`--no-xattrs`. **Note that extended attributes in privileged xattr namespaces (e.g. :code:`trusted`) cannot be read by :code:`ch-image` and will always be lost without warning.**

 The cache has three modes: *enabled*, *disabled*, and a hybrid mode called *rebuild* where the cache is fully enabled for :code:`FROM` instructions, but